jeromekirkpatrick/Modeling-Expected-Goal-Predictions/README.md

 1. Sentiment analysis - [Yelp dataset](https://www.yelp.com/dataset)

 I'm thinking to to do sentiment analysis of reviews for aggregates of small businesses that don't individually get enough reviews to make strong conclusions about the range of feedback reviews provide by picking an industry or a few and a region of a certain size.
-What sort of shape would our dataset be good to fall within.
+What sort of shape would our dataset be good to fall within?

 2. Image classification - [CIFAR-10](https://www.cs.toronto.edu/~kriz/cifar.html)